Polishko/Translation-Jobs-and-Payments/README.md

 - Adding information about project managers and setting an email trigger to remind them about any missing, overdue purchase orders.
 - Creating a user friendly interface where translators can easily manage their own projects by simply entering the necessary information in the provided fields.
 - Creating means to store information about invoices.
+- Adding a trigger which will change the delivered_status column value in the projects table to true upon delivery of the project on the delivery platform.
+For the time being this is handled manually.

 ![image](https://github.com/Polishko/Translation-Jobs-and-Payments/assets/119063181/13829a9f-60a3-46da-a8cb-8a354cbe5894)